A guide to upgrade subversion to 1.14

 Upgrade overview

-With the liability accumulated, it’s too late to implement an in-place upgrade, we have to create a new machine and migrate the data from one to another.
+In our deployment environment, with the liability accumulated, it’s too late to implement an in-place upgrade, we have to create new machines and transfer the source code from one to another, as well as permission, hook and lock files.

 There are strategies for approaching the step-by-step migration.
 I hope that you get some new inspirations for how you manage the risks and complexity during the repository migration.

-• (Optional) Setup CName/ELB if there needs a migration between machines.
+• (Optional) Setup CName/ELB swichover plan if there needs a re routing between machines.

 • (Optional) Upgrade the operation system from CentOS to Rocky9 or something else with a fresh installation, as CentOS7 will have EOL in June 2024.

-• Upgrade the subversion binary file to 1.14.x using yum or free wandisco certificated subversion.
+• Install the subversion binary file to 1.14.x using yum or free wandisco certificated subversion.
+You may dockerlize the apache and subversion into an all-in-one image.

 • (Optional) Upgrade Apache httpd instance to the latest version 2.4.x using yum.